nellycattaneorocchi/09-Developing-Data-Product/README.md

 This simple shiny application has been created as assignment of the Developing Data Product course, part of the Data Science Specialization on coursera.

-What will predicted?
-Inserting your name and your current age, it will tell you your age next year!
+What will predicted by the Christal Ball?
+Inserting your name and your current age, it will tell you your age next year.
+Incredible, eh?!

 You have to:
 - type your name